Old car logos: American car companies that went out of business

 Appearing in American automotive history as a little-known company, Dual Ghia lasted only two years.
 Despite its limited time in the limelight, the company made a lasting impression with its powerful, customized convertibles.
 The main appeal of the Dual Ghia cars lies in their distinctive body design, complemented by luxury elements that cater to a specific niche of automotive enthusiasts.

 The brand’s identity is reflected in its logo, which pays homage to the company’s founder and reflects its unique character.
 The wordmark was enclosed in a circular shape in a simple gold font.
 This approach to design was typical of automobile companies of the era.
-The circular shape was particularly effective when placed on the hood of the car, serving as a visual magnet to draw attention to the brand name.
+The circular shape was particularly effective when placed on the car’s hood as a visual magnet to draw attention to the brand name.

-By choosing a round shape for its logo, Dual Ghia was in line with the trends of modern and timeless design.
+Dual Ghia aligned with modern and timeless design trends by choosing a round shape for its logo.
 The simplicity of the shape and the choice of a golden hue for the font conveyed a sense of understated luxury, which Dual Ghia cars possessed to the fullest.

 Although the company failed to hold its own in the competitive automotive industry, it left behind an intriguing legacy.
 Its uniquely designed, high-performance convertibles have entered the annals of automotive curiosities.